mkeke/c64-basic-converter/readme.md

 optional argument -w (or -watch) to continue watching for changes after the initial build.
 -h (or -help) to display useful things about the parser and the code structure

+Try to make it with pure nodejs, not being dependent on gulp etc.

 ## wanted features